Whitmer Plot a New Twist in Fight for Battleground Michigan

 Last week in a debate with Biden, Trump did not clearly denounce white supremacist groups and instead told one right-wing group, the Proud Boys, who are active throughout Michigan: "Stand back and stand by.”

-Michigan Republican John Selleck, who ran Romney’s 2012 Michigan campaign, said soft Republicans looking for a final reason to support Biden are finding one in Trump’s response to Whitmer.
+Michigan Republican John Sellek, who ran Romney’s 2012 Michigan campaign, said soft Republicans looking for a final reason to support Biden are finding one in Trump’s response to Whitmer.

-“Just as in the first debate, what the president could have done when he was asked, he could have clearly put down white supremacists,” Selleck said.
+“Just as in the first debate, what the president could have done when he was asked, he could have clearly put down white supremacists,” Sellek said.
 “And he clearly didn’t do it.”

-Note: This story has been updated to correct the spelling of the last name of Michigan Republican John Sellek, from Selleck